joelouthan/theologic.us/content/posts/prayers/2020-12-03-pm_prayers.md

 ---
-title: 'Evening Prayers for Monday, 19 October 2020'
+title: 'Evening Prayers for Thursday, 3 December 2020'
 author: Joseph Louthan
 type: post
-publishDate: 2020-10-19T20:00:00-06:00
+publishDate: 2020-12-03T20:00:00-06:00
-url: /pm_prayers/2020-10-19-pm_prayers/
+url: /pm_prayers/2020-12-03-pm_prayers/
 categories:
  - Prayers
 tags:
  - 'Prayers'
 draft: true
 ---
-Isaiah 66:20
-20 And they shall bring all your brothers from all the nations as an offering to the LORD, on horses and in chariots and in litters and on mules and on dromedaries, to my holy mountain Jerusalem, says the LORD, just as the Israelites bring their grain offering in a clean vessel to the house of the LORD.

-___
+---

+# Pray to preach the gospel

+> **2 Timothy 4:1-5 (ESV) I charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by his appearing and his kingdom: preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.
+For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.
+As for you, always be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry.**

+---

-# Prayers for those who are trapped in NAR churches
+# Prayers for past churches

+---

+## Mosaic East

+---

 ## Antioch Norman